okeeffed/developer-notes/manual/Networking/Subnetting-Fundamentals.md

 The main advantage of IPv6 over IPv4 is the larger address space.

-Each segment is represented by 16 bites.
+Each segment is represented by 16 bits.

 ### MAC